The different types of ceramics

 This type of ceramic is made from a kind of clay also called stoneware.
 It is fired at higher temperatures than earthenware, typically at around 1,200⁰C, thanks in part to the more fire-resistant clay body used which needs a higher temperature to fuse together in the kiln.
 The clay and firing process results in a more durable and denser material that is waterproof without the addition of glazing, although glazing is often used as decoration.
 Originating in China, anagama kiln designs and potting techniques arriving in Japan from Korea in about 300-400BC started the Japanese love affair with stoneware.

-All our ceramics are fired above 1200⁰C, but some of them are porous when unglazed (for example Hoshino Yaki) while others are still porous (Oumei Kamamoto).
+All our ceramics are fired above 1200⁰C, but some of them are porous when unglazed (for example Hoshino Yaki).
 But the exposed fired clay is an earthy colour and won’t flake or powder if it is scratched, so it is closer to stoneware.

 Although porcelain had been made in China for centuries before, Japan could only start when porcelain clay was found, according to legend, by a Korean potter on the small island of Amakusa.
 Amakusa clay has a slight grey/blue tinge to it which can be seen on our Arita ware from the Shingama kiln.